 Rev. Harold Shingledecker - 1988 A Award Recipient

 His last year at Asbury, Harold was joined by his childhood sweetheart, Hettie Frost, for her last year of college.
 That fall they were married and pastured a four-point Methodist charge in western Pennsylvania for two years.
-Then they went back to Asbury Seminary.
-While there for three yeas, they started the first library in the seminary.
-As Harold was finishing seminary in the spring of 1943 they were appointed by the World Gospel Mission (then known as the National Holiness Missionary Society) to Burundi, Africa.
+They went back to Asbury Seminary, and while there for three years, they started the first library in the seminary.
+As Harold was finishing seminary in the spring of 1943, they were appointed by World Gospel Mission (then known as the National Holiness Missionary Society) to Burundi, Africa.

 Hettie served as field treasurer, supervised school work, and helped at the Literature Center.
 She was a friend and counselor to the African women.
 She also did most of the education of their four children at home.